Destinations Greece Athens

 Lykavittos Hill at sunset

 The highest point in central Athens (277 m) — a pine-covered limestone hill that rises straight out of Kolonaki.
-Take the funicular from Aristippou Street (€10 return) or walk up the hairpin path from the base in 25 minutes.
-The summit has a small whitewashed chapel (Agios Georgios), an open-air theatre, and a 360° view that includes the Acropolis below you and the Saronic Gulf in the distance.
+Take the funicular from Aristippou Street (€13 return, €10 one-way) or walk up the hairpin path from the base in 25 minutes.
+The summit has a small whitewashed chapel (Agios Georgios), the open-air theatre (summer concerts), and a 360° view that includes the Acropolis below you and the Saronic Gulf in the distance.
 Time it for sunset and stay for the city lights.

-SunsetFunicular €10 returnOr 25-min walk
+SunsetFunicular €13 returnOr 25-min walk

 Philopappos Hill (the free Acropolis view)